This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a

 If you’re on looking to grill the perfect chicken and create some happy stomachs, you might be wondering just how long to grill chicken for the best results.

-You definitely don’t want to overcook it and be left with a charred, chewy bird.
-On the other hand, undercooking it is probably worse and can lead to some serious food poisoning or a salmonella infection.
+You definitely don’t want to overcook it and be left with a charred, chewy hunk.
+On the other hand, undercooking it is worse and can lead to some serious food poisoning or a salmonella infection.

 How long to grill your chicken depends on a few different factors – most notably, the size of your chicken, which cut you’re working with, and how hot your grill is running.